A pregnancy that ends abruptly in miscarriage can be devastating—not to mention brings up concerns about the prospect of future fertility.

 “Was there anything I could have done to prevent this?”

-Dr. Ricardo Yazigi from our Towson, MD and Bel Air, MD offices often counsels women who have experienced miscarriages and discusses how a history of miscarriage impacts fertility and future conception.
+Dr. Ricardo Yazigi, from our Towson, MD office, often counsels women who have experienced miscarriages and discusses how a history of miscarriage impacts fertility and future conception.

 Dr. Yazigi says, “The unfortunate truth is that miscarriage is common.
 Approximately 20 percent of confirmed pregnancies end in miscarriage.
 And for unconfirmed (or yet to be discovered) pregnancies, the rate of loss is even higher.
 All included, about 60 percent of all pregnancies will end in miscarriage.”